Security Engineer Salary USA 2026: Complete Compensation Guide

 Q: How do security engineers compare to software developers?

-A: Security engineers and software developers earn similar ranges ($120,000-$155,000), but software developers may have higher ceiling.
-Security engineer salary increasingly competitive as cybersecurity demand explodes.
-Specialized security engineers command equivalent or higher compensation than general developers.
+A: Security engineers and software developers earn similar ranges ($120,000-$155,000), but specialized security engineers command equivalent or higher compensation than general developers.

-Q: What’s considered high income for a security engineer?
+Q: What’s considered high income for security professionals?

 Q: How do certifications impact compensation?